Abjad/abjad/trunk/abjad/docs/source/reference_manual/annotations/index.rst

 Annotations
 ===========

-Annotate components with user-specific information for future use.
+Annotate components with user-specific information.

 Annotations do not impact formatting.